sbw11/SWarren_Enviro_Data_Proj/Data/Metadata/README.md

 ### TIGER Lines
-Places: Census-Designated Places, standing in for towns and cities
+Places: Census-Designated Places, standing in for towns and cities Urban areas, urban clusters, metropolitan divisions: Different classes of cities/development.
 States: States
 Counties: Counties
 Native Areas: From the Census Bureau: "Federally recognized American Indian reservations and off-reservationtrust land areas, state-recognized American Indian reservations, and Hawaiian home lands (HHLs)."

 ## Scripts and code
 The Shutoff_Moratorium_Maps.rmd contains two parts.
-Exploratory scripts: Three polygon layers of states, counties, and towns, are created, and merged into one layer.
+Exploratory scripts: Layers of states, counties, and towns, are created, and joined to the FWW list.
-A point layer of zip codes will also be created.
 The most recent FWW spreadsheet will be datascraped and turned into a dataframe, and saved as a .csv.

-Analysis scripts: The FWW tabular data is joined to the spatial data based on FWW's "City" column, and polygons are filled with a color aesthetic based on whether a moratorium has been declared as well as whether reconnecctions have been ordered (green for both, blue for moratorium-only).
+Analysis scripts: The FWW tabular data is joined to the spatial data based on FWW's "City" column, and polygons are filled with a color aesthetic based on whether a moratorium has been declared as well as whether reconnecctions have been ordered (blue for both, green for moratorium-only).
 Filling is based on a hierarchy-- if a statewide moratorium is ordered, the entire state will be filled regardless of which individual cities or counties have ordered moratoria.
-An alpha aesthetic displays the service population.

-For water districts/authorities that do not correspond to a county or city, SDWIS PWS_NAMES are used to join to the FFW "City" column, and then joined to the layer of zipcodes.
-A size and alpha aesthetic will be used for said point to represent service population.
+For water districts/authorities that do not correspond to a county or city, SDWIS PWS_NAMES are used to join to the FFW "City" column, and then joined to the layer of counties.

+A second map converts all polygons to centroids, and then uses a size aesthetic to represent the service population.

 ## Quality assurance/quality control
 Shutoff orders are progressing quickly, and so some data is likely to be misreported.
 At the present, FWW's reporting will be assumed to be accurate, but this map should not be interpreted as a legal or governmental document.